 The connective tissues melt turning into liquefied collagen which saturates the meat with flavor.
 The marrow (when using bone-in leg) melts and flavors the pan juices and potatoes.
 The slowly melting fat gradually moisten the meat and makes it taste richer and succulent.

 The total cooking time required to slow roast a lamb leg to fork tenderness depends on:

 - Size of lamb leg.
 Bigger takes longer.
 Budget about 50-60 minutes per pound of lamb, as a guideline, with adjustments per below.

 - Boneless or bone-in cut.
 The boneless leg will cook faster.
 The bone-in leg will take longer, especially if it has both the shank and the chump attached.

 - Oven strength/calibration.
 If you know your oven to be particularly strong adjust the temperature as needed.

-To serve first scoop out the potatoes with a slotted spoon and arrange on an appropriately sized platter.
-Carefully lift the rested lamb leg (meat will be very tender) and place over the potatoes.
+To serve first scoop out the potatoes with a slotted spoon and arrange them on an appropriately sized platter.
+Carefully lift the rested lamb leg (meat will be very tender) and place it over the potatoes.
 Garnish with a bit of fresh rosemary.

 Reheat Leftover Lamb Leg Meat for Gyros